-Build a bot that executes a Microsoft Visual Basic script.
-Use the Try/Catch package to gracefully end the bot if it fails, making it resilient to crashes.
-A resilient bot allows scheduled and queued bots to continue even if the current bot encounters an error.
+Build an automation that executes a Microsoft Visual Basic script.
+Use the package to end the automation if it fails, making it resilient to deployment failures.
+A resilient automation allows scheduled and queued tasks to continue even when it encounters any deployment errors.

-In this bot, you ask the user to provide a number.
-The bot passes the number to a Microsoft Visual Basic script to multiply by pi and return the value.
-The bot then reports the result to the user.
-You can use the VBScript action to either import an external script or type it directly into your bot.
-In this example, you manually type the script.
-You also add resiliency to the bot by adding error handling.
+In this automation, you ask the user to provide a number.
+The automation passes the number to a Microsoft Visual Basic script to multiply by pi and return the value.
+The automation then reports the result to the user.
+You can use the VBScript package to either import an external script or enter it directly into your automation.
+In this example, you manually enter the script.
+You also add resiliency to the automation by adding error handling.

 Procedure